 - Legal Research using ICT skills

-1. Develop in students a fundamental knowledge and understanding of the main institutions of the English legal system, and provide a sound basis for exploration of theoretical and practical approaches to basic legal problems.
+1. To help you develop a fundamental knowledge and understanding of the main institutions of the English legal system.

-3. Ensure that students have attained the prescribed level of inter-disciplinary language competence.
+3. To ensure you have attained the prescribed level of interdisciplinary language competence.

-The Programme Element will be delivered using a combination of Lectures/Labs/Tutorials/Self-directed study:
+The programme will be delivered using a combination of the following:

-This is a key aspect of the programme element and is varied to ensure that a student has a variety of learning opportunities.
-This will include: individual and group formative assessment methods: presentations, individual and group work; and peer review.
+This is a key aspect of the programme and is varied to ensure that you have a variety of learning opportunities.
+Types of individual and group formative assessment methods will include presentations, individual and group work, and peer review.

 This pathway leads to the following Brunel University London degrees: